Jai-JAP/tabby-arm-builds/README.md

 scripts/prepackage-plugins.js
 scripts/build-linux.js

-#Deb will be in dist subfolder
+#Build artifacts will be in dist subfolder
 ```